Product May Have Been Discontinued

 Our Best Ratings?

-Purina Bella Natural Bites Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Purina Bella Natural Bites Dog Food receives the Advisor’s second-lowest rating of 2.5 stars.

-The Purina Bella Natural Bites product line includes two dry dog foods.
+The Purina Bella Natural Bites product line includes the 2 dry dog foods listed below.

-Purina Bella Natural Bites with Real Chicken and Beef was selected to represent both products in the line for this review.
+Purina Bella Natural Bites with a Blend of Real Chicken and Beef was selected to represent both products in the line for detailed recipe and nutrient analysis.

-Purina Bella Natural Bites with Real Chicken and Beef
+Purina Bella Natural Bites with a Blend of Real Chicken and Beef